Revisiting the post-glitch relaxation of the 2000 Vela glitch with the neutron star equation of states in the Brueckner and relativistic Brueckner theories: Introduction

 Glitches, i.e., the sudden spin-up of pulsars with subsequent recovery, were discovered during pulsar timing studies in the Vela pulsar (PSR J0835-4510 or PSR B0833-45) more than fifty years ago~\citep{1969Natur.222..228R}.
 They are generally agreed to be the result of the complicated interplay between the superfluid component and the rest of the star~\citep{1969Natur.224..673B,1975Natur.256...25A}, i.e., the two-component framework.
 Glitch observations are important for understanding the properties of neutron stars and provide a unique way to probe neutron star internal structure and dynamics.
 Many unknown questions concerning both the trigger and the relaxation of a glitch are closely related to the microphysical state of the matter and hence to the equation of state (EOS) and the structure of the neutron stars.

-With a total of 22 glitches in about 50 years, the Vela pulsar (PSR J0835-4510 or PSR B0833-45) is one of the most frequently glitching pulsars of over 2000 known pulsars\footnote{http://www.jb.man.ac.uk/pulsar/glitches/gTable.html;\\https://www.atnf.csiro.au/people/pulsar/psrcat/glitchTbl.html}.
-Among the many efforts made to try to unravel the glitches in Vela-like pulsars, it has been shown that the sizes and subsequent recoveries can be understood to some extent from the hydrodynamic evolution of the vortices~\citep{2010MNRAS.405.1061S,2010MNRAS.409.1253V,2011ApJ...743L..20P,2012MNRAS.420..658H,2012MNRAS.427.1089S,2016MNRAS.460.1201H,2018MNRAS.481L.146H}; furthermore, a ``snowplow'' model has been proposed~\citep{2011ApJ...743L..20P}, which incorporates microscopically based pinning forces throughout the stellar crust. \citet{2012MNRAS.427.1089S} extended the snowplow model from a polytropic EOS to realistic EOSs obtained in the popular relativistic mean-field (RMF) model.
+With a total of 22 glitches in about 50 years, the Vela pulsar is one of the most frequently glitching pulsars of over 2000 known pulsars.
+Among the many efforts made to try to unravel the glitches in Vela-like pulsars, it has been shown that the sizes and subsequent recoveries can be understood to some extent from the hydrodynamic evolution of the vortices~\citep{2009MNRAS.400.1859S,2010MNRAS.405.1061S,2010MNRAS.409.1253V,2011ApJ...743L..20P,2012MNRAS.420..658H,2012MNRAS.427.1089S,2016MNRAS.460.1201H,2018MNRAS.481L.146H,2020MNRAS.496.2506G}; furthermore, a ``snowplow'' model has been proposed~\citep{2011ApJ...743L..20P}, which incorporates microscopically based pinning forces throughout the stellar crust. \citet{2012MNRAS.427.1089S} extended the snowplow model from a polytropic EOS to realistic EOSs obtained in the popular relativistic mean-field (RMF) model.
 They found that the model could reproduce the main features of giant glitches in the Vela pulsar, including the size and post-glitch jump infrequency derivatives of the January 2000 glitch~\citep{2002ApJ...564L..85D}.
 Note that a fourth exponential decay term (approximately 1 minute) was found, which represents the fastest decay term to date. \citet{2013ApJ...764L..25H} further extended the model to account for possible pinned vorticity in the core due to the interaction between vortices and flux tubes.

-In those previous studies, the proton fraction was adopted from a microscopic EOS in the Brueckner theory~\citep{2004PhLB..595...44Z}, which is different from the RMF EOSs used for the pulsar.
+In those previous studies on short-term transient behaviours around glitch epoch, the proton fraction was adopted from a microscopic EOS in the Brueckner theory~\citep{2004PhLB..595...44Z}, which is different from the RMF EOSs used for the pulsar.
 Due to the critical dependence of the star composition (including the proton fraction) on the EOS, in the present study, we intend to revisit the 2000 Vela glitch based on a consistent determination of both the EOS and the proton fraction from the microscopic (relativistic) Brueckner theory.
+Formerly, consistent EOS and composition on the basis of the Skyrme nuclear effective force have been adopted by \citet{2018MNRAS.475.5403A} for the study of the general relativistic corrections to pulsar glitch amplitudes.